15 Vines That Grow in Shade

 Because it has adhesive tips on its roots rather than invasive tendrils, it is safe to plant on buildings.

-This vine does well in all sunlight conditions, can tolerate dry soil, and works in almost all soil conditions.
+This vine does well in all sunlight conditions and can even grow well in deep shade.
+It will thrive in dry soil, and works in almost all soil conditions.

 12. Hydrangea Vine